The Buck-Passing Game: The deterministic buck-passing game.

 We stress that, when $\initial$ is fully supported, $\potential(\actprof)$ provides an ordinal potential and \ac{NE} are exactly its component-wise minimizers.
 Since $\potential(\actprof)$ does not depend on $\initial$ it follows that in this case all \ac{NE} are prior-free.
 In other words, prior-sensitive equilibria can appear only when $\initial$ is not fully supported.

-\begin{example} Consider the graph $\graph$ on the left of \cref{fig:prior-free-ce}, and suppose that $\initial$ is a degenerate measure that puts all the mass on the red vertex $v$ in the central figure.
-Then the strategy profile shown in this central figure is a \ac{NE} which is not prior-free.
-Indeed, if we take a different measure $\initial'$ which puts some positive mass on one of the green vertices $i,j,k$, then $k$ has a profitable deviation, which gives rise to the \ac{PFNE} shown on the right.
+We refer again to \cref{ex:multiple-eq} for an easy example.